 Tip: Learn more about x-callback-url with MacStories guide, or check the x-callback-url library to find supported apps.
 Or, check your favorite apps’ documentation to see if they support x-callback-url.

 Either way, you can add individual action steps to accomplish one task, or build a full workflow with multiple Actions and scripts to do an entire project in one tap.

 Connect Drafts to 1,000+ Business Apps With Zapier

 Want to build more advanced actions without coding?
 Drafts is a timesaving way to work in a text-first way, and with Zapier’s 1,300+ app integrations, it can also be a powerful way to get work done on the go.

 It works the same, only with far more apps and detailed workflows to help you do more with your apps.
 Type a note in Drafts, then tap your Zapier action, and Drafts will start your Zap with whatever you typed.
 All you need is Drafts, and a Zap using Zapier’s Webhooks trigger.

 → New to Zapier?
-Check out our Getting Started Guide for details on how to build Zapier workflows and ideas to get started.
+Check out our quick-start guide to using Zapier for details on how to build Zapier workflows and ideas to get started.

 1. Create a Webhooks Zap

 Here’s how it works.
 First you’ll want to build a Zap.
 Open the Zapier editor and choose the Webhooks Catch Hook trigger.
 Click the Silent Mode box and copy the URL.